This post may contain affiliate links, from which we earn an income.

 This market only sells nativity figures, in all designs, shapes and sizes.
-The nativity tradition is huge in Spain and at Christmas time every household, church and public building has a nativity.
+The nativity tradition is huge in Spain and at Christmas time every household, church and public building has a nativity scene.

 Where to Stay in Seville

-Things to Do in Seville in One Day
+Things to See & Do in Seville

-Seville is a very walkable city with all the main attractions and city centre being easily navigated on foot following our one day in Seville guide.
-Arm yourself with a map and set out into this beautiful city; if you get lost down a winding alley or take the wrong turn from a pretty piazza, then stop for a coffee or beer and enjoy being off the beaten track a little.
+Access our interactive Seville map of tourist attractions and set out into this beautiful city – if you get lost down a winding alley or take the wrong turn from a pretty square, then stop for a coffee and enjoy being off the beaten track a little.

 Climb the Metropol Parasol

 At five stories high, it is the largest wooden structure in the world, housing an antiquarian, viewing point and numerous bars, markets and cafes.
-Head for the mirador on the fifth floor (€3) for spectacular views of the city and structure itself.
-For more information about the project and structure, click here.
+Head for the mirador on the fifth floor for spectacular views of the skyline and structure itself, you’ll have the entire city at your feet.

 Visit the Cathedral of Seville

-Visit the Royal Alcázar of Seville
+Visit the Real Alcazar of Seville

 Beautiful patios, courtyards, stunning tiles and mysterious doorways beckon you through this atmospheric building which was used in the filming of Game of Thrones.

-Row Around the Plaza de España
+Row Around the Plaza de Espana

 Wander the Barrio Santa Cruz